IIIF/api/source/api/annex/notes/design_patterns.md

 #### 3.4.2.
 Use JSON Objects for Referenced Resources

 If the set of referenced resources is not unbounded or otherwise impossible to enumerate, then the resource will be described with a JSON object that has at least the `id` and `type` properties.
 This ensures ease of processing as the resources will always be of the same type, rather than some being just the URI from `id` as a string and others being a JSON object.
 The inclusion of `type` makes it easier to build object models in code, as the class to instantiate is given by the description rather than needing to be inferred from the property.
-Thus we use `"thumbnail": {"id": "https://example.org/images/logo.jpg", "Image"}` and not `"thumbnail": "https://example.org/images/logo.jpg"`.
+Thus we use `"thumbnail": {"id": "https://example.org/images/logo.jpg", "type": "Image"}` and not `"thumbnail": "https://example.org/images/logo.jpg"`.

 #### 3.4.3.
 Use Strings for Enumerated Flags